nav-x-llc/nav-x-docs/en/business-central/Commissions/includes/commission-setup.md

 ### Process > Auto-Assign Salespeople

 When initially setting up your new Commission Management System, you most likely have already salespeople assigned to your customers.
-NAV-X Commissions allows the definition of an unlimited amount of salespeople responsible for a customer.
+NAV-X Commission Management allows the definition of an unlimited amount of salespeople responsible for a customer.
 Therefore, this functionality is provided for you to be able to use the existing salesperson assignment as the default salesperson for your existing customers.
 A salesperson commission split is defined for each customer with the salesperson defined in the “Salesperson Code” on the Customer Card.
 The split percentage is defined as 100 %.

+### Process > Recalculate Sales Document Commissions

+After setting up all commission splits and commission rates for your salespeople, you might want to add the commissions to your existing sales documents.
+You can use this report to calculate commissions for all or a subset of the existing sales documents.
+[Learn more about recalculating sales document commissions](../report-recalculate-sales-document-commissions.md).

+### Process > Recalculate Posted Sales Document Commissions

+After setting up all commission splits and commission rates for your salespeople, you might want to add the commissions to your posted sales documents.
+You can use this report to calculate commissions for all or a subset of the posted sales documents.
+[Learn more about recalculating posted sales document commissions](../report-recalculate-posted-sales-document-commissions.md).

 ### Help > Online Help